Skip to Main Content

 Register to Access EBSCO eBooks

 FOLLOW THE LINK BELOW to register or update your Library Patron number.
-All patrons must be registered in order to access eBooks, on and off campus.
+All patrons must be registered to access eBooks, on and off campus.

 If you have a student ID card, your 14-digit barcode is on the back.
 This is your library number.
-If you do not have an ID card, please contact the Eagle Card Services manager for assistance.
-Sheila Chase at email@example.com or 410-951-3570
+If you do not have an ID card, please contact the Eagle Card Services manager for assistance, at firstname.lastname@example.org or 410-951-3570

 Search for EBSCO eBooks

 eBook Collection (EBSCOhost)

 This database is updated regularly.
 If you do not see the title you are looking for, check back with your instructor or the library.

 Patron barcode/Library number must be up-to-date to access.
 You will be asked to enter your 14-digit barcode and last name (all caps) to authenticate.

 You can only access eBooks owned by Coppin.